apache/comdev-site/source/contributor-ladder.md

 ## Foundation Member

-When someone has been involved at the ASF for a while, they may be invited to become a member of the Foundation.
-This entitles them to vote for the Board of Directors, to participate in the members mailing list, and to invite others to become Foundation members.
+When someone has been involved at the ASF for a while, they may be invited, by the membership, to become a member of the Foundation.
+This entitles them to vote for the Board of Directors, to participate in the members' mailing list, and to invite others to become Foundation members.

 [See more about being a Foundation